redpanda-data/console/README.md

 \*If you want to participate in the free beta sign in here: https://license.cloudhut.dev/ .
 You'll get a forever free license for 2 seats.
 If you need more than 2 seats, just drop us an email at info@cloudhut.dev

-## Documentation
+## Getting Started

-The documentation, including links to our Terraform module & Helm chart for Kowl (Business) is available at [/docs](./docs).
+### Prerequisites

+- Kafka Cluster (v1.0.0+) connectivity
+- At least one OAuth app for SSO (Kowl business only)

+### Installing

+We offer pre built docker images for Kowl (Business), a Helm chart and a Terraform module to make the installation as comfortable as possible for you.
+Please take a look at our dedicated [Installation documentation](./docs/installation.md).

+### Docker Compose (running locally)

-If you want to run Kowl locally take a look at the docker compose sample: [/docs/local](./docs/local)
+If you want to run Kowl locally take a look at the docker compose sample: [/docs/local](./docs/local).

 ## Sponsors